Representing Westchester and Putnam Motorcycle Accident Victims

 Motorcycles have become an increasingly popular way to travel, but accidents are also on the rise, often resulting in significant injuries.
 Because of the public bias against motorcyclists, these cases present unique challenges that can only be handled by a highly skilled personal injury attorney.

-With offices in Brewster and NYC, The Law Office of Michael LoGiudice fights for the rights of motorcycle accident victims in the greater New York area including Manhattan, New York City, and Westchester, Putnam, Dutchess, Counties.
+With offices in Brewster and NYC, The Law Office of Michael LoGiudice fights for the rights of motorcycle accident victims in the greater New York area including Manhattan, New York City, and Westchester, Putnam, and Dutchess Counties.

 Common Causes of Motorcycle Accidents